 Founders should also spend time getting to know the investor representative who will serve on the company board.
 Ideally these representatives have considerable operating experience themselves; my experience has shown that this happens only 25% of the time.
 In most cases the investor representative will have some experience, perhaps 3-5 years working at a big tech firm in product management or product development following which they entered the world of investing at the bottom rung and worked their way up to become an investing partner at a firm.
 In all cases these people are extremely intelligent, well educated, and very knowledgeable as they read a lot.
 What they lack however, is decades in the trenches dealing with the daily ups and downs of a start-up business and then later a business scaling-up.
 That experience, and the ability to avoid pitfalls, see the storm before the clouds are visible, or navigate the business through back-to-back-to-back crises, doesn’t come from reading blog posts or from completing an MBA.
 It comes from years of doing it, from operating a business.
 So make sure you spend time getting to know who your Board members are going to be, because you’re going to need to manage them, their expectations, and their “great ideas” that came straight from an MBA textbook.

 At the beginning of the start-up journey, you’re likely seeking seed funding from angel investors and often this involves lots of investors writing smaller cheques.
 This is a very common way to get a start-up launched.
 There are several investment vehicles for raising funding this way, including convertible dentures, SAFE notes, issuing equity in the form of common shares or preferred shares, or some hybrid model of these.
 Make sure these early investments are properly documented with an agreement prepared by a lawyer experienced in equity investments in start-up companies.
-Such a lawyer will ensure both sides are adequately protected without requiring your investors to seek legal advice for a $25K cheque...although there is nothing wrong with that, especially if the angel is making their first or second investment.
+Such a lawyer will ensure both sides are adequately protected without requiring your investors to seek legal advice for a $25K cheque...although there is nothing wrong with that, especially if the angel is making their first or second start-up investment.
 Which brings us to something a founder also needs to understand before taking in money from an angel.

 Make sure you take time to understand the background of the angel investor.
 Get some sense of their level of wealth without explicitly asking them for a net worth statement.
 The intent here is to make sure the $25-50K cheque they write to the company isn't their entire life savings, or money they need to live off of, month-to-month.
 Also make sure they understand the risks; the principal amount invested is not guaranteed; there is no monthly interest or dividend payments coming; as the company grows, additional money will be raised and their ownership stake will be diluted.
 Often the people who write the smallest cheques are the ones who take up the most time being managed by the founders or the company leadership.
 Clearly explaining and being aligned on the timeline to a liquidity event is also important with this type of investor.
 They need to understand that their money could be tied up for 5-10 years, so they shouldn’t count on it coming back sooner if they need it for the child’s university fees.